qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 * |undo| :sup:`Revert last change`
 * |redo| :sup:`Restore last change`

-This can also be done by mouse click within the :guilabel:`Command history` panel (see figure_layout_).
+This can also be done by mouse click within the :guilabel:`Undo history` panel (see figure_layout_).
 The History panel lists the last actions done within the print layout.
 Just select the point you want to revert to and once you do new action all